Last updated on August 20th, 2019

 Q16.
 Where do you get the inspiration to design these logo presentations?

-The inspiration comes from just watching previews and other presentations.
+The inspiration is one of the key elements to create a perfect logo for business.
+But inspiration comes from just watching previews and other presentations.
 I used to send emails to the designers to find out how they present their work.
 That is how I learned the design presentation from them.

 Q17.
 Do you apply down for payment before working for a client?